AuHau/toggl-cli/README.md

 Upon first running the program, a configuration file `~/.togglrc` will be automatically created.

 1. Update that file with your toggl username and password.
+If you are using the API token, enter that as your username and `api_token` for the password.
 2. Update the timezone entry (e.g. US/Pacific).

 Limitations